h-nasu/xamarin-thai-WordOfTheDay/README.md

 # xamarin-thai-WordOfTheDay
-Thai word of the day application
+Thai word of the day application.

 The contents from https://www.thaipod101.com/